-Students will take courses designed to equip them with knowledge of the legal doctrines that govern the relationships among business owners and the transactions that businesses enter into.
+The business law faculty members at Widener Law Commonwealth have developed the Business Advising curriculum in consultation with business lawyers and business owners to ensure students have the inside track to business law practice.
 Certificate courses focus on business organization and structure, taxation, financing transactions, employment relationships, and intellectual property.
 Every Business Advising student must take one transactional skills course to gain practical experience in contract drafting, business formation, and various types of business transactions.

-Dauphin County Bar Association Lawyers for the Arts Program.
-Artists and arts organizations face many of the same legal issues as other small businesses.
+Dauphin County Bar Association Lawyers for the Arts Program: Artists and arts organizations face many of the same legal issues as other small businesses.
 Widener Law Commonwealth is a partner in the Dauphin County Bar Association Lawyers for the Arts Program.
 This program pairs artists and arts organizations of limited means with experienced attorneys.
 Business Advising students participating in this program will gain valuable client interviewing skills and have the opportunity to work with Harrisburg-area business lawyers.
 Read more about about Widener's involvement with this program.

 Hands-on Transaction Training: Since 2014, Widener Law Commonwealth Business Advising students have had the opportunity to compete in regional and national transactional law competitions in which they negotiate a simulated business acquisition transaction.
 Members of the Central Pennsylvania legal community contribute their time train our teams.
 In 2018, we hosted the regional Transactional LawMeet and in 2019 we hosted the first MidPenn Invitational Transaction Competition.